The 355 is an amalgamation of other spy-action movies which features an incredible A-list cast, but is it any good?

 Watched at home, streamed on Peacock.

-The deal to sell the Ultimate Hacking Box bugged me because if one had a box that could secretly get into banks, why would this person sell the box?
-The amount of money gained from selling it would well be less than having access to all the world’s money.
+The deal to sell the Ultimate Hacking Box bugged me because if one had a box that could secretly get into banks, why would anyone sell the box?
+The amount of money gained from selling it would be less than having access to all the world’s money.
 Also, given the power of the box and how it would naturally be used for nefarious purposes, why let others have access to the technology – it would only end up causing world issues and in turn wrecking havoc on financial markets.
 Please Hollywood, stop using the cliched magical hacking box McGuffin.